vinsol-spree-contrib/spree_admin_roles_and_access/README.md

   1. **Permission:** Describes what the user can do.
   2. **Permission Set:** A collection of permission describing an aspect of role.
   3. **Role:** Collection of multiple permission sets which describe the role of user in the organisation.
+A role can be marked as `admin_accessible` in the role edit page.
+     A role marked as such will get a default admin dashboard page in case they land on an admin page on which they do not have access.

 ### Types of Permission ###